BestTimesToVisit.com Logo

 safety

 Be aware of your surroundings, especially at night and in crowded areas.
-Avoid displaying expensive jewelry or electronics.
-It's advisable to use ride-hailing services or reputable taxis, rather than walking alone at night in less-populated areas.
+Stick to well-lit streets and avoid displaying expensive jewelry or electronics.
+If you feel unsafe, hail a ride-hailing app instead of walking.

 culture

-Ethiopians are generally warm and welcoming, but it's considered polite to greet people with 'Selam' (peace).
-When visiting someone's home, it's customary to remove your shoes and be mindful of not stepping over someone's legs.
-Observe how locals interact and follow their lead for the most respectful experience.
+Ethiopians are incredibly welcoming, but it's polite to greet people with 'Selam' (peace).
+It's also customary to use your right hand when eating and giving/receiving things.
+Observe how locals interact and follow their lead.

 food